 The Second Scientific Confirmation

 In summary, based on both philosophical arguments and scientific confirmations, there is good reason to believe that the universe had a beginning.
-Therefore, the conclusion of the kalam cosmological argument—the universe had a cause of its existence—follows necessarily.
-The truth of any one of the four kalam arguments should be sufficient to demonstrate that the universe probably had and beginning and therefore needed a cause, but combined, the four kalam arguments present a formidable case for such a conclusion.
+Therefore, if the premises of the kalam cosmological argument are true, the conclusion—the universe had a cause of its existence—follows necessarily.

 NECESSARY PROPERTIES OF A FIRST CAUSE